adikr-ai/adikr-ai/README.md

  👋hi I'm Aditya srivastava@adikr-ai-
 - 👀 I’m interested in data science web development ..
-- 🌱 I’m currently learning c++,have knoweledge about python,working on freelancing stuff ( beginner)..
+- 🌱 I’m currently learning c++,have knowledge about python,working on freelancing stuff ( beginner)..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...